HWTechClub/hwtech.club-hugo/content/_index.md

 #Front Page title and qoute
 title : Welcome to HW Tech Club!
 quote: "“The future belongs to those who beleive in the beauty of their dreams”"

+#Nav elements
+# name = Name to be displayed
+# link = Link to be redirected
+# isCurrent = only add when the nav element is the linked to the current page
+nav_links:
+    - name : Home
+      link : /#home
+      isCurrent : true
+    - name : About
+      link : /#about
+    - name : Blogs
+      link : /#blogs
+    - name : Join Us
+      link : /#contact

 # Social links rendered on the front page on the right
 # To add a social link
 #   - add the name to be displayed